• Skip to primary navigation

 Published: Nov 6, 2022 by Chef Dennis Littley

-Sicilian Caponata is a vegetable mixture that works as an accompaniment for meats and seafood, and also makes a delicious appetizer served room temperature with fresh crusty bread or crispy bruschetta.
+Eggplant Caponata is a vegetable mixture that accompanies meats and seafood and makes a delicious side dish, or appetizer served at room temperature with fresh crusty bread or crispy bruschetta.

 It’s important to use roasted eggplant as the base of this dish, roasted zucchini also helps create the foundation for this dish.
 Don’t use fried eggplant or stove-cooked eggplant for this dish.